ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 The array of extension for formatted document files.

-Each item in this parameter corresponds to the item in FromExtensions respectively.
+Each item in this parameter corresponds to the item in `FromExtensions` respectively.
-The array length of this parameter must be same to the one of FromExtensions.
+The array length of this parameter must be same to the one of `FromExtensions`.

 |||
 |:--|:--|